Violating a Court Order: What You Need to Know

 Disobedience of a court order is not grounds for contempt when someone other than the party bound by the order is responsible for the disobedience.
 For example, a father may not be held in contempt if his mother is the one refusing to return the father’s child to the child’s mother.
 As in the Hancock case cited in the Baines case, a parent who has used all reasonable means to force a child to comply with a visitation order is not liable for contempt if the child simply refuses to obey.

 Among other penalties for contempt, the court can order a party to pay the other side’s attorney’s fees, as in the Watson case.

 Civil and Criminal Contempt

-As seen in the Watson case, contempt comes in two types: civil and criminal.
+As seen in the Watson case, the contempt that results from violation of a court order comes in two types: civil and criminal.